pbrb/pbrb.gov/_pages/public-meetings.md

 Registration is required for attendence.
-Please register for the meeting<a href="https://www.eventbrite.com/e/public-buildings-reform-board-public-meeting-january-13-2020-tickets-86809745285">here </a>.
+Please register for the meeting<a href="https://www.eventbrite.com/e/public-buildings-reform-board-public-meeting-january-13-2020-tickets-86809745285"> here </a> .
 Registration closes on Thursday, January 9, 2020.

 Questions can be e-mailed to fastainfo@pbrb.gov